-To decrease the risk of severe injury or death from accidental movement, do not use jumper cables to start a vehicle.
+WARNING To decrease the risk of severe injury or death from accidental movement, do not use jumper cables to start a vehicle.

 The vehicle has a starter/generator and does not idle.
-When you start the engine, the starter/generator functions as a starter.
-With the engine running, the starter functions as a generator.
+When you start the engine, the starter/generator functions as a starter and with the engine running, it functions as a generator.